TheJashShah/C-Projects/README.md

 # C-Projects
  All of my projects in C, upto date.

+# Algorithms
+ Includes C implementation of Booth's algorithm and an implementation of Hashmap in C in the Counter.c

+# Blackjack
+ A simple blackjack single-player game having only the player and the dealer.

 # Individual Files
  These were made while I was still learning the language.
  Includes: